 A FLICKERING TRUTH (Afghanistan, New Zealand 2015, Pietra Brettkelly, DOK.panorama).
 A dedicated archivist and a courageous cameraman recover film material from a hangar in Afghanistan.
 Piece by piece, as the celluloid is restored, cultural identity is reconstructed.
 A visual encounter with the history of a nation.

 ATOMIC: LIVING IN DREAD AND PROMISE (United Kingdom 2015, Mark Cousins, DOK.panorama).
 We live in the nuclear era.
 Mark Cousins’ journey through this era is compiled solely from archive material.
 A dreadful, beautiful, fascinating and totally intoxicating voyage.

-BEYOND THE SNOWSTORM – HINTER DEM SCHNEESTURM (Deutschland 2015, Levin Peter, DOK.panorama).
+BEYOND THE SNOWSTORM – HINTER DEM SCHNEESTURM (Germany 2015, Levin Peter, DOK.panorama).
 “Shut up, man!
 You asshole!” a grandfather snaps at his grandson.
 Young against old; scientific curiosity vs a desire to come to terms with the past.
 Levin Peter’s horror film about the power of memory is rich in associations and moving and disturbing in equal measure.

-DEPROGRAMMED (Kanada 2015, Mia Donovan, DOK.panorama).
+DEPROGRAMMED (Canada 2015, Mia Donovan, DOK.panorama).
 Since the 1960s, Ted Patrick, the inventor of “reverse brainwashing” has made it his business to free young people from the claws of religious sects and cults – at times against their own will and using unorthodox methods.
 What is permissible when a person’s free will is in danger?